 7. Throw by

-Passes: spider guard, spider lasso guard, open guard
+Works against: spider guard, spider lasso guard, open guard

 For the throw by grab one of your opponent’s gi pants and throw that leg explosively past your body.
 The difference with the leg drag is that for the throw by you stand up straight and thus use all your dead lift muscles to get the leg passed you explosively.
 But, you can also use the throw by and then drop down again to stabilize in a leg drag position.